openpaperwork/paperwork/doc/install.devel.markdown

 no package on Pypi.
 This is why they can only be installed in a system-wide manner.

-You must run 'paperwork-chkdeps' to find all the missing dependencies.
+'paperwork-chkdeps' can find all the missing dependencies.

-    $ paperwork-chkdeps

 ### Running Paperwork